OFF THE RECORD - Seton Hall Law

 Obtain an Outstanding Law School Letter of Recommendation

-Posted by Isabel DiSciullo on 11/25/15 8:30 AM
+Posted by Peter Eraca on 9/14/23 10:00 AM

 hand-writing-with-pen-on-paper.jpg

-(Post updated September 26, 2019)
+(Post updated September 14, 2023)

-Now that you have written a superb personal statement, I want to focus on another aspect of your law school application – Letters of Recommendation (LOR) are another way that an otherwise average application may rise above the pack.
+Now that you have written a superb personal statement, let’s focus on another aspect of your law school application – Letters of Recommendation (LORs) are another way that an otherwise average application may rise above the pack.

 Although you do not have control over what your letter writer(s) may write, you certainly have control over the process.
-This includes ensuring that you select the individual(s) with the most relevant and positive things to say and that you provide them with the necessary information needed so that they can speak thoughtfully to your strengths and, if necessary, address any weaknesses your application may reveal.
+This includes ensuring that you select the individual(s) with the most relevant and positive things to say and that you provide them with all the information they need so that they can speak thoughtfully to your strengths and, if necessary, address any weaknesses your application may reveal.

 It is also important to note that your relationship to the recommender matters more than the title that the recommender carries.
 So, make sure that your choice of recommenders ‘makes sense’.

 So, for example, if your personal statement discusses a professor who has been highly influential to you, ideally you would also have a law school letter of recommendation from that professor.
 And, in terms of addressing weaknesses, if your record illustrates academic struggles or nonacademic infractions, ideally we would see an LOR from someone who can address your persistence to improve or the corrective actions you have taken.
-These letters will add much more value to your file than a generic letter from a Senator, Congressman/woman or prominent business leader.
+These letters will add much more value to your file than a generic letter from a Senator, Congressperson, or prominent business leader.

 Here are a few helpful hints to keep in mind: